robert-altmiller/code_profiler/README.md

 ## How to update the local environment variables?

 - Environment variables are defined in the [env-vars.py](https://github.com/robert-altmiller/code_profiler/blob/main/code_profiler/env_vars.py) Python file.
-Please update __log_file_write_path__ and __python_class_scopes__ environment variables prior to running the code profiler.
-The __log_file_write_path__ is used to specify the Databricks File System (DBFS) location where to write the local code profiling data log files.
-The __python_class_scopes__ is used to specify the Python classes and Python code frameworks that have the functions defined that need to be decorated with the @timer Python decorator.
+Please update __'log_file_write_path'__ and __'python_class_scopes'__ environment variables prior to running the code profiler.
+- The __'log_file_write_path'__ is used to specify the Databricks File System (DBFS) location where to write the local code profiling data log files.
+- The __'python_class_scopes'__ is used to specify the Python classes and Python code frameworks that have the functions defined that need to be decorated with the @timer Python decorator.

   ![env_vars.png](/code_profiler/readme_images/env_vars.png)